-For all NEOs, compensation payable upon death or disability would include: (1) accrued but unused vacation; (2) earned but unpaid STIP for the year of termination; and (3) the value the NEO could realize as a result of the accelerated or continued vesting of any

-- unvested RSUs, PSUs, restricted cash and performance-based cash awards.
-Amounts do not include life insurance payments in the case of death. - (3) For all NEOs, compensation payable would include: (1) severance payments of 1.5 times (or 2 times for Mr. Grech) base salary; (2) a payment equal to 1.5 times (or 2 times for Mr. Grech) the average of the actual annual incentives paid in the three prior years; (3) a payment equal to 1.5 times 6% of base salary for Mr. Hathhorn to compensate the NEO for Company contributions the NEO otherwise might have received under our 401(k) plan (excluding Mr. Grech, Mr. Spurbeck, Mr. Yeates and Mr. Jarboe); (4) any earned but unpaid annual incentive for the year of termination; (5) continuation of benefits for 18 months (excluding Mr. Yeates); and (6) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (4) For the CEO, compensation payable would include: (1) severance payments of two and one half times base salary; (2) a payment equal to two and one half times the average of the actual annual incentives paid in the three prior years; (3) any earned but unpaid annual incentive for the year of termination; (4) continuation of benefits for 18 months; and (5) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (5) For Mr. Yeates, Mr. Spurbeck, and Mr. Jarboe, compensation payable would include (1) severance payments of two times base salary; (2) a payment equal to two times the average of the actual annual incentives paid in the three prior years; (3) any earned but unpaid annual incentive for the year of termination; (4) continuation of benefits for 18 months; and (5) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (6) For Mr. Hathhorn, compensation payable would include (1) severance payments of two times base salary; (2) a payment equal to two times the average of the actual annual incentives paid in the three prior years; (3)) a payment equal to two times 6% of base salary to compensate Mr. Hathhorn for company contributions Mr. Hathhorn otherwise might have received under our 401(k) plan; (4) a pro-rata, current-year annual incentive based upon actual performance for the year in which termination occurs; (5) any earned but unpaid annual incentive for the year of termination; (6) continuation of benefits for 18 months; and (7) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (7) Mr. Yeates is an Australian employee and his salary and bonus are paid in Australian Dollars (AUD).
-U.S. Dollar (USD) amounts in this Proxy Statement with respect to Mr. Yeates have been converted from AUD at a rate of 0.6775 USD to one AUD.
-The exchange rate represents the 12/30/2022 rate provided by the Reserve Bank of Australia.
+- (2) For all NEOs, compensation payable upon death or disability would include: (1) accrued but unused vacation; (2) earned but unpaid STIP; and (3) the value the NEO could realize as a result of the accelerated or continued vesting of any unvested RSUs, PSUs, restricted cash and performance-based cash awards.
+Amounts do not include life insurance payments in the case of death. - (3) For all NEOs, compensation payable would include: (1) severance payments of 1.5 times (or 2 times for Mr. Grech) base salary; (2) a payment equal to 1.5 times (or 2 times for Mr. Grech) the average of the actual annual incentives paid in the three prior years; (3) a payment equal to 1.5 times 6% of base salary for Mr. Hathhorn to compensate the NEO for Company contributions the NEO otherwise might have received under our 401(k) plan (excluding Mr. Grech, Mr. Spurbeck, Mr. Yeates and Mr. Jarboe); (4) any earned but unpaid annual incentive for the year of termination; (5) continuation of benefits for 18 months (excluding Mr. Yeates); and (6) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (4) For the CEO, compensation payable would include: (1) severance payments of two and one half times base salary; (2) a payment equal to two and one half times the average of the actual annual incentives paid in the three prior years; (3) any earned but unpaid annual incentive for the year of termination; (4) continuation of benefits for 18 months; and (5) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (5) For Mr. Yeates, Mr. Spurbeck, and Mr. Jarboe, compensation payable would include (1) severance payments of two times base salary; (2) a payment equal to two times the average of the actual annual incentives paid in the three prior years; (3) any earned but unpaid annual incentive for the year of termination; (4) continuation of benefits for 18 months; and (5) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (6) For Mr. Hathhorn, compensation payable would include (1) severance payments of two times base salary; (2) a payment equal to two times the average of the actual annual incentives paid in the three prior years; (3)) a payment equal to two times 6% of base salary to compensate Mr. Hathhorn for company contributions Mr. Hathhorn otherwise might have received under our 401(k) plan; (4) any earned but unpaid annual incentive for the year of termination; (5) continuation of benefits for 18 months; and (6) the value that could be realized based on vesting of outstanding RSU, PSU, restricted cash and performance-based cash awards. - (7) Mr. Yeates is an Australian employee and his salary is paid in Australian Dollars (AUD).
+U.S. Dollar (USD) amounts in this Proxy Statement with respect to Mr. Yeates have been converted from AUD at a rate of 0.6840 USD to one AUD.
+The exchange rate represents the December 29, 2023 rate provided by the Reserve Bank of Australia.